Last Friday Night (T.G.I.F.): Critical reception

-Chart performance
+Commercial performance

-"Last Friday Night (T.G.I.F.)" made Perry the first and only female artist to have five number one singles from one album in the Billboard Hot 100, tying Michael Jackson's Bad, with his last number one single being "Dirty Diana", on July 2, 1988.
+"Last Friday Night (T.G.I.F.)" made Perry the first and only female artist to have five number one singles from one album in the Billboard Hot 100, tying Michael Jackson's Bad, with his last number one single on that album being "Dirty Diana", on July 2, 1988.
 Perry's song debuted at number 67 on the Billboard Hot 100.
 It also charted at number 49 on the Canadian Hot 100 chart that same week.
 Following its single release, the song re-entered the Billboard Hot 100 on June 18, 2011, at number 63 and at number 31 on the Billboard Pop Songs.
 The following week, the song jumped 63–31 with the Hot 100's "Greatest Gainer" award.
 In its fourth week on the chart, "Friday" leaped to number four, spurred by a number one ranking on Hot Digital Songs.
 This made Teenage Dream the first album to have five songs hit number one on the chart.
 The song reached number three on the Billboard Hot 100 chart, on July 30.
 The following week, "Last Friday Night (T.G.I.F.)", reached a new position of number two, where it remained for three additional weeks, behind "Party Rock Anthem" by LMFAO feat.
 Lauren Bennett and GoonRock.

 The song finally reached the number-one position on the Billboard Hot 100 on August 17, 2011, and spent two straight weeks there.
 The song became Perry's sixth number-one single on the Billboard Hot 100 chart, and her fifth consecutive number-one single.
 Perry became the first woman in the 53-year history of Billboard to take five singles from the same album to number one on the Billboard Hot 100, equaling the record established by Michael Jackson 23 years earlier.
 As of August 2020, the single has been certified 6 times platinum by the Recording Industry Association of America (RIAA) and sold 3.8 million copies in the US.
 According to Nielsen Broadcast Data Systems, "Last Friday Night (T.G.I.F)" was the tenth most played single on US radio during 2011 with 450,000 plays.
-The song has also peaked at number-one on the Canadian Hot 100 and received a quadruple platinum certificatio from Music Canada (MC).
+The song has also peaked at number one on the Canadian Hot 100 and received a diamond certification from Music Canada (MC).
 "Last Friday Night (T.G.I.F.)" peaked at number two on the Irish Singles Chart.
 On the New Zealand Singles Chart it peaked at number four, marking Perry's first top spot miss, though it still managed to receive platinum by the Recording Industry Association of New Zealand, making it her fifth platinum selling single from her album.
 The song debuted at number 40 in Australia, and later peaked at number five in the country and going platinum.
 In the UK, the song peaked at No. 9 in the UK Singles Chart.
 September 17, 2011 marked Perry' 69th consecutive week in the Top 10 with the single.
+As of May 2022, "Last Friday Night (T.G.I.F.)" has sold 9.4 million copies worldwide.